storj/up/README.md

 level `STORJ_UP_LOCAL_<service_name>=<path_to_build_service>` for a particular service.
 After setting this, anytime you have a local binary mounted for this service, you can use `storj-up start` to rebuild the binary and start the services.

+#### Remote Development Environment

+If you are developing on a remote machine, or you are using a remote docker daemon on your local machine, you can set the `STORJ_DOCKER_HOST` environment variable to point to the location of the docker daemon you're using.
+The IP or hostname you assign to the env variable will be used by the services for all external API connections.
+For example,

+- **local dev remote daemon**: Set the `STORJ_DOCKER_HOST` environment variable on the local machine to the IP or hostname of the remote docker daemon you're using.

+- **remote dev and daemon**: Set the `STORJ_DOCKER_HOST` environment variable on the remote machine to the IP or hostname of that machine.
+Do not use localhost.

+Without this setting, or manually adjusting the service config, localhost will be used for all external API calls, and may return errors when trying to use the services.

 #### Frontend